-Let’s take the example of race (near and dear to my heart, since it wasn’t so long ago that white women would clutch their purses when my husband walked by them wearing a ball cap).
+Let’s take the example of race (near and dear to my heart, since it’s not unusual for white women to clutch their purses when my husband walks by them wearing a ball cap).

 Only three people in America can truthfully claim they’ve never felt nervous around people of another race — and I don’t know them.

 By itself, that’s not a big deal.
 We all have silly reactions sometime.
 But when Person A gets that little twinge of fear and decides to take it seriously, as if it proves Person B is really dangerous, the stage is set for, at “best,” the insult that Living Colour immortalized in their song “Funny Vibe,” and at worst, terrible hate crimes like the murder of a NYC cab driver who told the wrong person he was a Muslim.